0xE0L/TextObfs/README.md

 # TextObfs

-TextObfs is a little project to assist you in obfuscating strings that will be directly hardcoded in instructions (in .text section), thus throwing away the need to use variables or .data/.bss section of a binary.
+TextObfs is a simple script to assist you in obfuscating strings that will be directly hardcoded in instructions (in .text section), thus throwing away the need to use variables or .data/.bss section of a binary.

 ## Purpose